Travel Advice

 Travel First-Aid Kit For Children

-You are allowed to bring liquid medications that are greater than 3.4oz that is medically necessary.
+You are allowed to bring liquid medications that are greater than 3.4oz that are medically necessary.
 Make sure you include your medicine dropper or cup to adhere to proper dosages for your child.

 In addition to the recommended basic items to include, consider the following recommended items for children: